 The Deutero-canonical books appeared as part of Holy Scripture with the translation of the Hebrew Scripture into Greek by Alexandrian Jews who had been gathered together for that purpose in Egypt just prior to the New Testament times.
 Over the centuries, however, these books have been disputed by many; many hold them to have little or no value as Scripture.

 However, both the Orthodox and Roman Catholics accept them as part of the Biblical Canon, whereas, since the Reformation, most Protestants have rejected them as being spurious.
 Although the Orthodox Church accepts these books as being canonical, and treasures them and uses them liturgically, she does not use them as primary sources in the definition of her dogmas.

 The book Orthodox Dogmatic Theology by Protobresbyter Michael Pomazansky confirms the above.
-When reading many of the saints and fathers of the Church, you will find that they readily quote passages from these Deutero-canonical books, treating them similarly to other scripture.
+When reading many of the saints and fathers of the Church, you will find that they readily quote passages from these Deutero-canonical books, treating them no differently than any other scripture.
 In other words, while they are not the primary scriptural authority, they are still considered to be authoritative.
 Contrast that with the teachings of the early Calvinists and the Westminster Confession of Faith, Chapter 1, Article 3:

 “The books commonly called Apocrypha, not being of divine inspiration, are no part of the Canon of Scripture; and therefore are of no authority in the Church of God, nor to be any otherwise approved, or made use of, than other human writings.”